August 7, 2025

 • Logins distributed.

-• But brokers continue managing deals in their heads, WhatsApp, and notebooks.
+• Brokers still run deals in their head, WhatsApp, and notebooks.

 Why?

-Because regulations aren't files in folders.
+Because guidelines aren't a file in a folder.
 They're daily habits.
-And habits need not just issuance, but implementation.
+And habits need to be not just handed out, but actually implemented.

-01. Write regulations for people, not for the drawer
+01. Write guidelines for people, not for the drawer

-Phrases like "to ensure end-to-end analytics" can go straight to archive.
+Phrases like "to ensure end-to-end analytics" go straight to archive.

 • Where to create deals,